Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 *scope: modposts*

-Set or unset "contest mode" for a submission's comments.
+Set or unset 'contest mode' for a submission's comments.

-In contest mode, upvote counts are hidden and comments are displayed in a random order.
+In contest mode, vote counts are hidden and comments are displayed in a random order.

 If `state` is not specified, `false` is assumed.